themimixcompany/mkadm/README.md

 When the installation has finished, you’ll see a message containing the IP address of the Miki instance.
 Use this IP address as the DNS A record for `goliath.streamsharing.io` using your domain registrar.

-To explicitly enable SSL on `miki-goliath-www`, run:
+To explicitly enable SSL on `goliath`, run:

 ```
 mkadm -h goliath -s
 ```

-To change the hostname of `miki-goliath-www` to `goliath.mimix.io`, run:
+To change the hostname of `goliath` to `goliath.mimix.io`, run:

 ```
 mkadm -h goliath -N goliath.mimix.io
 ```

-To get the date on `miki-goliath-www`, run:
+To get the date on `goliath`, run:

 ```
 mkadm -h goliath -c date